Introduction to the Study of Law

 - Foundation Press Concepts and Insights series

 Even more detailed information on a legal subject area can be found in a single volume or in a multi-volume set referred to as a treatise.
 These treatises can be searched by author, by advanced keyword, by subject or by title using the Law Library’s WebCatalog.
 The treatises are shelved by their call number in the Library’s open stacks.
-Most single volume treatises can be checked out from the Law Library for twenty-one days.
+Most single volume treatises can be checked out from the Law Library for twenty-eight days.